-There are no express restrictions on prohibitions against background checks, but the Personal Data Protection Act provides for limited restrictions.
-It allows an employer to collect, use and disclose personal data without the consent of the employee if the collection, use or disclosure of the personal data is reasonable for the purpose of or in relation to the employer entering into an employment relationship with the employee.
+There are no express restrictions on prohibitions against background checks, but the Personal Data Protection Act (PDPA) provides for limited restrictions.
+It may limit the amount of personal information available in order to perform the background check.
+Further, the PDPA only allows an employer to collect, use and disclose personal data without the consent of the employee if the collection, use or disclosure of the personal data is reasonable for the purpose of or in relation to the employer entering into an employment relationship with the employee.
 An employer should not collect personal data for background checks if it is not in relation to the employment relationship.